Wedding photography workflow AfterShoot culling and editing

 Let me be clear: AfterShoot doesn’t replace your creative eye.

 It won’t make creative decisions for you.
-For example, it won’t know that the slightly out-of-focus shot of the bride laughing is actually the hero image of the gallery.
-And it can’t understand the emotional weight of a moment that might be technically imperfect.
+It won’t know that the slightly out-of-focus shot of the bride laughing is actually the hero image of the gallery.
+It can’t understand the emotional weight of a moment that might be technically imperfect.

-You still need to review and add your finishing touches.
-Additionally, you still need to make the storytelling decisions that make your work yours.
+You still need to review your selects.
+You still need to make the storytelling decisions that make your work yours.

 What it does is remove the grunt work.
 The 80% of post-production that’s just clicking through near-identical frames and applying the same exposure adjustments you’ve made 10,000 times before.